(Note: If you require content warnings, please click to scroll to the bottom of the page.)

 But so what if Ashtaroth was no warrior king?
 Aurelius could boast of no great victories besides those he’d won with his loins.
 Ashtaroth was the seventh son of the sixteenth king.
 He was prophesied to save the city.
 Lilit had called him a true child of Qemassen.

-But the rest of the fortune teller’s words returned unbidden to his mind, her green eyes and childish face appearing before him as though he were sitting in that dingy Erun house again.
+But the rest of the fortune teller’s words returned unbidden to his mind, her opalescent eyes and childish face appearing before him as though he were sitting in that dingy Erun house again.

 They think someone else would be better.
 They think you’ll be weak like your father.

 Ashtaroth clenched his fists and shuddered, trying to shake free of the thought and its attendant worries.
 He looked hopefully at Titrit and Djana, finding that the conversation had carried on without him.